anxiousazure/anxiousazure/README.md

 I also really really like Subnautica, it's probably one of my favorite games of all time.
 I also log a completely reasonable (it is not at all reasonable) amount of hours in Stardew Valley!

-I also like Honkai Star Rail!
-Several of the characters live rent free in my head, hehe.

-My main interest is the Xianzhou Alliance lore but I like most of it.
-Please please please I wanna talk about it.
-Chatter to me please.

 <img width="1176" height="663" alt="Screenshot 2026-06-11 194736" src="https://github.com/user-attachments/assets/de2ecf4e-322d-4315-86cc-867d29bc2301" />

 Other things about me...